LOS ANGELES CUSTOMS BROKERS AND FREIGHT FORWARDERS ASSOCIATION, INC.

 10. TIME AND PLACE OF MEETINGS

 Regular or special meetings of the Board may be held at any place within or without the State of California that has been designated from time to time by resolution of the Board.
 Any meeting, regular or special, may be held by conference telephone or similar communication equipment, so long as all Directors participating in the meeting can hear one another, and all such Directors shall be deemed to be present at such meeting.

 11. NOTICE OF MEETINGS

 Regular meetings of the Board may be held at such time and place as fixed by resolution of the Board, without notice, or upon such notice as designated by the Board.
-Special meetings of the Board shall be held upon not less than four days’ notice by first class mail or twenty-four (24) hours’ notice by electronic means.
+Special meetings of the Board shall be held upon not less than twenty-four (24) hours’ notice by electronic means.
 Notice of meetings need not be given to any Director who signs a waiver of notice or written consent to the holding of the meeting or an approval of the minutes thereof, whether before or after the meeting, or who attends the meeting without protesting lack of notice prior to commencement of the meeting.
 Such waivers, consents or approvals shall be filed with the corporate records or made a part of the minutes of the meeting.